joelouthan/Theologicus/src/confession-1689/1689-8-1-the-pleasure-of-god.md

----
-title: "1689 Baptist Confession of Faith, Chapter 8.1 The Pleasure of God"
+# 1689 Baptist Confession of Faith, Chapter 8.1 The Pleasure of God"
-author: Joseph Louthan
-publishDate: 2023-11-01
-categories:
-  - Confessions
-tags:
-  - "1689"
-series:
-  - "1689.8 Of Christ the Mediator"
-  - "1689 Baptist Confession of Faith"
-cover:
-  image: '/images/banners/1689.png'
-tocopen: true
-css: "prayers"
-draft: false

-description: "The priests of old had to stand continuous for the work of cleansing the people from their sins was never ending.
-And, not only that, what they did only ceremoniously did so--those animal sacrifices didn't cleansed them once bit.
-What made all the people of God was their faith and trust in the Messiah.

-But Christ, the Priest forever, has sat down."

----

 ## The Text

 >Psalm 16 (CSB)